Other Ways to Search

 A very powerful and flexible way to search the DUQSearch Catalog is to use the Advanced Search.
 In order to do this you must first get to the DUQSearch Catalog.
 You may do so by clicking the Gumberg Library link on the right at the top of the screen, which will take you to the library's homepage.
 The Advanced Search link is under the DuqSearch search box.

-If you do not find enough searching for your concepts as Subjects, pull down the menus to the left of each search boxes and choose "Select a Field (Optional)," which means you will be doing a Keyword search.
+If you do not find enough searching for your concepts as Subject Terms, pull down the menus to the left of each search boxes and choose "Select a Field (Optional)," which means you will be doing a Keyword search.
 (This is a way of broadening a search.
 It will search for your concepts in all parts of the catalog records.)
 Then click Search to run your search.